IshitaBadole/hri-goal-inference/CONTRIBUTION.md

 - Code generation and debugging assistance
 - ROS2 architecture and integration guidance
 - Docker configuration and setup
-- Documentation structure and improvement suggestions
+- Documentation and user study structure and improvement suggestions
 - Problem-solving and troubleshooting technical issues

 All AI-generated code was reviewed, tested, and adapted to meet project requirements.
 The core research direction, experimental design, and algorithmic approach remain the original work of the project team.